Your baby's sweet smile is irresistible, but when whitish flakes suddenly appear on their scalp, you start to worry.

 Cradle cap:

-- the scales tend to be softer and slightly oily
+- The scales tend to be softer and somewhat oily.

 Odor